nogibjj/kim_seijung_project5_sql_crud/README.md

 #### Author: Seijung Kim (sk591)

 ## Overview
 This project aims to connect a SQL database and perform CRUD operations (create, read, update, and delete).
 The project demonstrates extracting data from a url and load the transformed data into a SQLite database.
 It executes ETL (Extract, Transform, Load), which is a data pipeline process that takes raw data, transforms it for analysis, and loads it into a database or analytics tool.
-It also performs CRUD queries and two different SQL queries for analyzing the stored data.
+It also performs CRUD queries and two additional SQL queries for analyzing the stored data.
+The `avg_fare_by_embarkation` function calculates and displays the average fare paid by passengers for each embarkation port in the Titanic dataset.
+The `count_survivors_by_class` function counts and displays the number of surviving passengers in each passenger class.

 ## Requirements
 * Connect to a SQL database